How to Feed & Maintain your Sourdough Starter

 What is that gray liquid on top of my starter, has it died?

 It’s called “hooch” and don’t worry, your starter is still alive.
 Just stir that water back into the starter before feeding.
-Again, you might need 2 feedings to completely revive the starter since it’s been quite dormant.
+You might need at least 2 feedings to completely revive and rebalance the starter.a plastic container with sourdough starter with hooch.

 Do I have to weigh the ingredients?